ASCOPHYLLUM NODOSUM Overview Information

 When taken by mouth: Ascophyllum nodosum is POSSIBLY SAFE for adults when taken daily for up to 6 months.
 Side effects are rare but might include stomach problems.
 Ascophyllum nodosum can accumulate high levels of heavy metals.
 Purchasing a product that is certified as being free of heavy metals can reduce the risk of heavy metal exposure.

-Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough information available about the safety of taking Ascophyllum nodosum when pregnant or breast feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There isn't enough reliable information to know if Ascophyllum nodosum is safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 ASCOPHYLLUM NODOSUM Dosing